amsa-code/risky/behaviour-detector/README.md

 A report that is kept in the buffer after being emitted is represented by bolding: <b>D<sub>1</sub></b>.

+Note that with the buffer we also need a record of the start time of the current drift path.
+That start time is reset whenever a D' is emitted from the buffer.

 Now suppose we have reports in the buffer.
 This is how the buffer is handled:

 We define the following transformation rules (which are applied repeatedly till no change) for elements in the buffer: